 We at BrightMinds respect your privacy.
-We only use the information we collect about you carefully, lawfully and in accordance with the Data Protection Act 1998, the EU General Data Protection Regulation (GDPR) and Privacy and Electronic Communications Regulations (PECR).
+We only use the information we collect about you carefully, lawfully and in accordance with The General Data Protection Regulation ((EU 2016/679) and the Data Protection Act 2018.

 By providing us with your data, you warrant to us that you are over 13 years of age.

 BrightMinds Ltd is the data controller and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).

 Data Protection Officer: Data Protection Guru

 Postal address: Suite 8 Westfield Court, Third Avenue, Westfield Industrial Estate, Radstock, Bath, BA34XD

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK regulator for data protection issues (www.ico.org.uk).
 We would, however, appreciate the opportunity to deal with your concerns before you approach the ICO so please contact us in the first instance.

 It is very important that the information we hold about you is accurate and up to date.
 Please let us know if at any time your personal information changes by emailing us at firstname.lastname@example.org your relationship with us.

 WHAT DATA DO WE COLLECT ABOUT YOU, FOR WHAT PURPOSE AND ON WHAT GROUND WE PROCESS IT